 Make your own dried soup mix.
 Healthy and full of flavor bean and vegetable soup recipe.
 Beans add extra texture and flavor to this vegetable soup.
 Light in calories yet packed with flavor.

 Have I told you how wonderful the crock pot is for cooking dried beans?
 It’s great for resurrecting those wonderful legumes into a perfectly textured protein for a hearty vegetable soup.
-So easy, no presoaking, no simmering … just toss those dried beans into the slow cooker in the morning, add water, a bay leaf or two, a ham bone if you’d like, and by mid-afternoon and you’re ready to make soup for your evening meal.
+So easy, no presoaking, no simmering … just rinse them, toss those dried beans into the slow cooker in the morning, add water, a bay leaf or two, a ham bone if you’d like, and by mid-afternoon and you’re ready to make soup for your evening meal.
 Voila.

 By the way, is your family soup nuts like us? follow my Soups, Stews and Chili board on Pinterest.
 A great resource for all things soup.

 To make this soup, you need to first have a little fun.
 Take a trip to your favorite supermarket that has a generous bulk selection.
 Stroll the dried beans.
 Buy equal quantities of each and every dried bean you see.
 Don’t forget lentils and split peas.
 A good store will have some lovely calico beans, tiny red aduki, and reddish-orange lentils.
 Just grab everything you see.

 When you get home mix all the beans together fearlessly.
 Hopefully you’ve got at least ten varieties, sixteen or twenty even better.
 Make sure you have a large container with a tight-fitting lid that will hold the loot, preferably clear, so that you can admire the beans colors and shapes.
 This stash will last you all season … and beyond.